 - Determine the relevant deadline for the grant program(s) from which you seek funding.
 Set reminders for yourself, if needed.

 - Review previously funded SARE grants in your topic area.
+View the grants funded in the last grant cycle.

 - Develop clear goals.
 Whether you are trying to solve an insect pest problem, conduct a marketing project, or do something no one’s even thought of yet, simple and clear goals let the NCR-SARE know WHAT your goal is.
 Then, as you write your proposal, you’ll indicate HOW you are going to reach your goal.